 A blog post about how to cope with living back with your family.
 Especially after living away from home for a period of time.

 The government have a dedicated page to help you make informed decisions regarding your wellbeing and mental health.

-An online resource provided by the Mental Health Foundation which outlines some top tips for working from home.
+An online resource provided by the Mental Health Foundation which outlines some top tips.